 Tinnitus management aims to reduce its annoyance.
 No one-size-fits-all solution exists, and there are no FDA-approved drugs, supplements, or herbs proven more effective than placebos.
 Behavioral strategies and sound-generating devices often yield the best results.
 Distraction from these sounds can prevent chronic manifestations.
 Effective methods include:

 - Cognitive Behavioral Therapy (CBT): Restructures thinking and response to tinnitus, usually resulting in quieter and less bothersome sounds, and improved overall life quality.

 - Tinnitus Retraining Therapy: Habituation of the auditory system to tinnitus signals, with counseling and sound therapy.
 A device generates low-level noise matching the tinnitus pitch and volume.
 Treatment duration varies based on tinnitus severity.

 - Masking: Devices emit low-level white noise, reducing tinnitus perception and residual inhibition.
 After the masker is switched off, tinnitus may be less noticeable.

-- Biofeedback: A relaxation technique that helps control stress by changing bodily responses to tinnitus.
-A patient’s physiological processes are mapped into a computer, and the individual learns how to alter these processes and reduce the body’s stress response by changing their thoughts and feelings.
+- Biofeedback: A relaxation technique modifying bodily responses to tinnitus, mapped into a computer to teach individuals to alter these processes and reduce the body’s stress response by changing thoughts and feelings.